Viktor Hurniak: Legacy

+Hurniak was granted the Hero of Ukraine with the Order of the Golden Star on August 28, 2021.
 The Plast leadership recognized his heroic deed by posthumously awarding Viktor the highest honor - Iron Cross "For meritorious deeds in the national liberation struggle for the Ukrainian state".

-Viktor was also posthumously awarded the Order For Courage 3rd grade.
+He was also posthumously awarded the Order For Courage 3rd grade.

 Ukrainian scouts from Ternopil organized sales of self-produced baked goods, arts and crafts, to raise funds for the family of their fallen friend.
 On 30 November, a human rights initiative "Euromaidan SOS" announced the results of its "Volunteer prize", recognizing the work of activists in 10 nomination categories.
 Viktor Gurniak became a laureate in the category "Person of Light".

-Creative endeavors

-Photography

-Viktor became interested in photography as a child, when his father gave him a present of his first camera - FED-5 (ФЕД-5).
-Professionally, Viktor became a photographer in 2005, when his snapshots started appearing in various Ternopil newspapers.
-In 2007, while hiking in the Crimean mountains, he accidentally witnessed a big fire.
-His photos of that fire became TOP photos of the week, and for the first time were published in some of the most highly rated publications in Ukraine, including UNIAN.
-Since that time he started freelancing for this news agency, and since the flu epidemic in the fall of 2009 - for Reuters.

-In 2013, Viktor and his photographer friends co-founded their own agency - LUFA.
-Also, since December 2013, Viktor also worked with the internet publication «Insider».
-In addition, he reported from the winter Euromaidan protests, and produced a series of photographs about the life of "Aidar" battalion fighters.

-Film

-Viktor also participated in several productions of music videos and films as an actor.